-11313 (PASS) to toggle the status between 2.0s and OFF, the default is 2.0s.
-Use the main dial to increment delay time in 0.1s or the $\Leftrightarrow$ keys to increment in 1.0s.
+USHOP (DARE) to toggle the status between 2.0s and OFF, the default is 2.0s.
+Use the main dial to increment delay time in 0.1s or the $\Leftrightarrow \Rightarrow$ keys to increment in 1.0s.

-2.0s The AR8200 will wait the specified time after the squelch closes before scan.

-OFF The AR8200 will resume scan instantaneously when the squelch closes.
+- 2.0s The AR8200 will wait the specified time after the squelch closes before scan. - OFF The AR8200 will resume scan instantaneously when the squelch closes.

-The square of the changes and return to the display prior to accessing the SCAN environment menu.
-Alternatively you may move to the next option (scan LEVEL squelch) by pressing the \$\psi\$ key.
+■USH T (ENT) to accept the changes and return to the display prior to accessing the SCAN environment menu.
+Alternatively you may move to the next option (scan LEVEL squelch) by pressing the θ key.